ZelingH/INFO550/README.md

 docker pull liddyhe/info550
 ```

 Step 3.
-Get the current working directory first, then mount directories to retrieve analysis result (called 'example.html).
+Get the current working directory first, then mount directories to retrieve analysis result `example.html`.
 The result will be saved under `/Rmd` subfolder.

 ```bash
 pwd